course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 * London
 * Paris

 Two data points are used.
-The data is recent data from 2022 & 2023 and from two different seasons: summer and winter.
-The data used is semi-annual based data:
-* June 2023
-* December 2022
-*is this still relevant?*
+The top 100 most expensive and the 100 cheapest single rooms will be further examined in the research.

 __Variable types__